qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 We use Chi-square test to investigate the significance of treatment effect, date effect and treatment-date interaction effect respectively:

--   A p-value of 0.006 shows strong evidence that treatment main effect is significant at 1% significance level.
--   A p-value less than 0.001 shows very strong evidence that date main effect is significant even at 0.1% significance level.
--   A p-value of 0.008 shows strong evidence that treatment-date interaction effect is significant at 1% significance level.
+P-values of 0.006, less than 0.001 and 0.008 respectively show strong evidence that the treatment and date main effects and the treatment-date interaction effect are all significant at 1% significance level.
+These results show that biosolids and application date affect the MWD both individually and interactively.

 Two treatment types and four sampling dates give us eight combinations.
-The estimated intercept 0.88 is the mean MWD of control group in April (baseline group).
-From April to June, the mean MWD of control group increases by 0.838mm [0.719mm, 0.956mm] with 95% confidence.
+The estimated intercept 0.88 is the mean of MWD of control group in April (baseline group).
+From April to June, the mean of MWD of control group increases by 0.838mm [0.719mm, 0.956mm] with 95% confidence.
 This is the most dramatic increase in MWD among the four sampling dates as Figure 4.3 shows.
 Moreover, all the estimates for the main effects of dates are positive.
 It means that MWD always increases as sampling dates change compared to April.
 Keeping date fixed in April, June, August, and October, MWD increases by 0.172mm [0.054mm, 0.261mm], 0.023mm [-0.235mm, 0.248mm], 0.229mm [0.058mm, 0.422mm], and 0.412mm [0.265mm, 0.522mm] respectively with 95% confidence.
+These increases are due to the treatment effect only.

 The treatment-date interaction effect accounts for the extra change in MWD that is not explained by adding up the main effect of treatment and date when compared with the baseline group.
 For example, the mean MWD for biosolids group in October is 1.668mm, which is 0.788mm larger than that for baseline group.
-There is an increase of 0.376mm in mean MWD from April to October.
-There is another increase of 0.172mm in mean MWD from control group to biosolids group.
+There is an increase of 0.376mm in the mean of MWD from April to October.
+There is another increase of 0.172mm in the mean of MWD from control group to biosolids group.
 But they do not add up to 0.788mm.
 The rest of the difference between the two groups is explained by the interaction effect between biosolids and October (0.240mm with 95% confidence interval [0.085mm, 0.409mm]).
-Visually from the interaction plot (Figure 4.3), we can see that the change in mean MWD over the four sampling dates is quite different for the two treatment groups.
-Especially from June to August, the mean MWD increases for biosolids group, while the mean MWD decreases for control group.
+Visually from the interaction plot (Figure 4.3), we can see that the change in the mean of MWD over the four sampling dates is quite different for the two treatment groups.
+Especially from June to August, the mean of MWD increases for biosolids group, while the mean of MWD decreases for control group.
 This corroborates the significance of the interaction effect between treatment and date.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-10-1.png)